-There are two type of Barbie Clone dolls.
-The first are unfamous clone dolls that tried to look like Barbie.
-The second is a clone doll which is any fashion doll made by another company, which is not trying to look like Barbie.
+There are two types of Barbie Clone dolls.
+The first are sometimes unnamed and unknown clone dolls that tried to look like Barbie.
+The second is a clone doll which is any fashion doll made by another company, that is not trying to look like Barbie.
 Maybe these dolls are not even considered clones?
+But I have added a few of them to this blog to give the reader an more well rounded pictures of other dolls that are not Mattel Barbie.
+There are so many different dolls that I can’t cover them all, but sometimes I created other posts on certain dolls if I have enough information on them to do so.

 The earliest Barbie Clones looked like early Barbie and Bild Lilli.

 Bild-Lilli was a Germany doll based on a comic made by the Hausser company.
 Mattel bought her out in 1964 and no further Bild Lillis were made.
-A Bild Lilli Clone is AKA Hong Kong Lilli.
+Bild Lilli Clones are also known as Hong Kong Lilli.
+Lalka is a modern Bild Lilli reproduction doll.
+I wrote an entire separate blog entry for Lalka Dolls.

 Early Barbie Clones

 Babette and Annette these dolls look almost the same.
-The owners were not sure which dolls were which.
-Both dolls are by Eegee some come in boxes marked Babette or Annette.
+Both dolls are made by Eegee.
+A Ken Clone by Eegee was called Andy.

 Babs by Fab-LU, looks like Bild Lilli and wears a black and white striped swimsuit has boyfriend named Billy, was sold in a tube like Bild Lilli.

 Miss Teenager U.S.A. by Evergreen also made a Ken Clone.
-Evergreen made other dolls marked Evergreen which may or may not be Miss Teenager dolls, these dolls often have heads that aged to shades of yellow or even green, often they appear on ebay, but are not expensive when they are discolored.
+Evergreen made other dolls marked Evergreen which may or may not be Miss Teenager dolls, these dolls often have heads that aged to shades of yellow or even green.
+Evergreen dolls are very hard to find even when they are discolored.

-Miss Space Needle Doll by Eegee for the 1962 World’s Fair (Rare)
+Miss Space Needle Doll by Eegee for the 1962 Seattle World’s Fair was sold in a plastic tube.

 Cragstan Clones “Fashion Model Doll with Twistable Waist”